WSUCEG-7140/A-Team/meeting_minutes/20230621_Meeting Minutes_Standup.md

 I started working on Issue #5, which involves setting up automated Python code documentation generation.
 Once Issue #4 is completed, I will be able to proceed with the implementation of automated code documentation generation.

 Mousami Khadilkar:
-Working on issue number 11, design and implement error handling mechanism in API with urgent priority.
-To complete the particular issue will be using try catch block mechanism but the previous issue from 1 to 10 needs to be done.
+I have done all setups required for the application.
+I am currently working on issue number 10 API endpoints for searching products from the database.
+I will be using search_product method to complete the particular issue.

 ## Additional Notes:
 Team will pick tasks as per priority assigned.